Skip to product information

 Workers: approx. 6 – 12 mm (polymorphic)

-Diet: Carbohydrates (honey, sugar water, maple syrup), proteins (insects like flies, crickets, cockroaches)
+Food: Carbohydrates (honey, sugar water, maple syrup), proteins (insects such as flies, crickets, cockroaches)

 Humidity: